Mathematician | Researcher in Applied Mathematics and Theoretical Ecology

 ORCID | Scopus ID | Web of Science ID | ResearchGate | LinkedIn

 In 2024, he published 10 scientific papers, including 2 in high-impact journals (WOS Q1), 6 in journals indexed in Scopus, and 2 related to the teaching of theoretical ecology and climate data modeling.
-Additionally, he has 3 manuscripts under review in WOS Q1 journals and serves as a reviewer for the journal Agricultural Water Management.
+Additionally, he currently has three manuscripts under review in WOS Q1 journals and serves as a reviewer for the journal Agricultural Water Management.

 Phenology, Plant Diseases, and Climate Change